mmodestas/mmodestas/README.md

 - 👋 Hi, I’m @mmodestas

 - 👀 During day, I am Oracle ERP consultant.
 During nigth, I am home automation enthusiast.
 Two years ago I started automating my house with Home Assistant and this became my hobby.
-I fell quite deeply to this rabit hole.
 There are not that many options for open source, configurable and reasonable priced home automation gadgets so I started making them myself.

 - 🌱 I’m currently learning... a lot.
 Python, YAML, Programming microcontrolers with Arduino, designing custom PCB's for my projects, discovering 3D printing..
 And everything else that is related to tikering my and my friends houses :).